villadar/refactored-journey/README.md

 - quickbooks.payment.paypal:     Payment type name for paypal transaction
 - quickbooks.shipping.sku:       SKU for shipping service.
 If this is not defined, then the shipping charge will be placed in the designated shipping line.
-- quickbooks.timediff:           Amount of time to add or subtract to the invoice time to account for timezone differences
+- quickbooks.timediff:           Amount of hours to add or subtract to the invoice time to account for timezone differences